 Presently, Dashlane is one of the best password managers on the market in terms of efficiency, security, and customer support responsiveness.
 And it’s definitely better than LastPass when it comes to working smoothly.

-DashlaneEasily store passwords and other sensitive data in Chrome using this efficient and intuitive password manager
+DashlaneEasily store passwords and other sensitive data in Chrome by using this efficient and intuitive password manager.

 1. Reinstall or update the web Chrome extension